 - Keep moving the neck

 Motion is lotion to the body.
 Staying active, even with minor pain, will help prevent worsening of the condition and faster resolution.
 For best results, apply heat for 10-15 minutes and then go through all pain-free ranges of motion.

 Another way you can get the muscles to calm down and reduce the muscle spasms is to have a gentle massage in the neck.
 While someone is working on your neck, communicating your pain or discomfort is important.

 - Get the right pillow and mattress

 We spend about a third of our lives sleeping.
-If our sleeping position and routine are not optimized, we are setting ourselves up for failure.
-Making sure you have a firm mattress that supports your weight and the proper pillow to support your neck and spine during sleep is important to prevent neck stiffness.
+Making sure you have a firm mattress that supports your weight and the proper pillow to support your head and spine during sleep is important to prevent neck stiffness.